-Hall Bend Trail is a 5 mile lightly trafficked loop trail located near Loudon, TN that features a lake.
+Hall Bend Trail is a 5 mile lightly trafficked loop trail located near Loudon, Tennessee that features a lake.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail.

 The Hall's Bend (Boy Scout) trail is an excellent hiking trail right here in Tellico Village.
 The trail is located in the north end of the Village.
 It follows the Tellico Lake shoreline for the first part of the trail and then climbs several steep hills to offer some great winter views of Tellico.